aregsar/softcoverdocker/chapters/how_to_use_softcover_docker.md

 yet_another_chapter.md
 ```

+As you can see the chapters directory contains the markdown files listed in the Book.txt file.

+These set of files are the source files used to generate the html and ebook format files of our book.

+The order of the chapter files listed under the `mainmatter:` section determines their corresponding chapter order in the published html or ebook.

+The `preface.md` file will hold your own custom preface content for your book and the table of content is autogenerated for you.

-Note, if we had created an article instead of a book, there would only be a single chapter and no preface or table of content and there would only be a single chapter file with a matching name in the `./chapters` directory.
+Note that if we had created an article instead of a book, there would only be a single chapter file in the Book.txt file.

 Here is the content of the Book.txt file for an article: